 Overview

-About 6.5 million people in the United States age 65 and older live with Alzheimer's disease.
-Among them, more than 70% are 75 years old and older.
-Of the about 55 million people worldwide with dementia, 60% to 70% are estimated to have Alzheimer's disease.
+About 6.9 million people in the United States age 65 and older live with Alzheimer's disease.
+Among them, more than 70% are age 75 and older.
+Of the more than 55 million people in the world with dementia, 60% to 70% are estimated to have Alzheimer's disease.

-There is no treatment that cures Alzheimer's disease.
-In advanced stages, severe loss of brain function can cause dehydration, malnutrition or infection.
+There is no cure for Alzheimer's disease.
+In advanced stages, loss of brain function can cause dehydration, poor nutrition or infection.
 These complications can result in death.

 Symptoms

 Memory loss is the key symptom of Alzheimer's disease.
-Early signs include difficulty remembering recent events or conversations.
-But memory gets worse and other symptoms develop as the disease progresses.
+Early in the disease, people may have trouble remembering recent events or conversations.
+Over time, memory gets worse and other symptoms occur.

 Memory

-Everyone has memory lapses at times, but the memory loss associated with Alzheimer's disease persists and gets worse.
-Over time, memory loss affects the ability to function at work or at home.
+Everyone has trouble with memory at times, but the memory loss related to Alzheimer's disease is lasting.
+Over time, memory loss affects the ability to function at work and at home.

 People with Alzheimer's disease may: